 A lot of people, millennials too, are just too enamored with the wealth and comfort of the upper middle class.
 There’s nothing particularly wrong with wanting to look like you can afford the dream lifestyle.
 It makes you a normal person.

 Candy was not after ostentatious wealth but more like a “comfortable Sunday brunch in Lululemon pants“ lifestyle.

 One can’t fault her for that, it’s very, VERY common, I see it all the time.
 It is merely the trap of keeping up with appearances and trying to keep up with the Joneses (of Facebook).

 #1) If you can’t afford the down payment for a house that somehow means you should go out and make a down payment for a car?!

 How in the world does that make sense?

 #2) It’s not the financing behind the car that shocks me.
 A lot of Americans need cars thanks to limited public transport options and a car loan gets a car the lot faster than saving up.
-Janelle’s family is no different.
+Candy and her family is nooo different.
 But what’s totally stupid is that they didn’t really need a new car.
 They wanted to upgrade.
-Worst, they wanted the upgrade because a part of them wanted to show it off on social media.
+Worst, they wanted the upgrade because a part of them wanted to show it off on Facebook.